Burize/notes-redactor/README.md

 - ```npm run dev``` for development environment in watch mode
 - ```npm run prod``` for production environment in watch mode
 - ```npm run analyze:dev``` for bundle analyzing

-### TODO
-- Complete layout: parse markdown at notes list and make mobile variant;
-- Add manifest for offer to add app icon for mobile screen.